The Dark Knight currently dominates Tenet 81–19

 Where This Matchup Sits

-Different genres, but both carry weight: The Dark Knight sits at #9 in Drama on BingeBracket, and Tenet struggles in Action.
+Different genres, but both carry weight: The Dark Knight is in the top quarter of Drama on BingeBracket, and Tenet struggles in Action.

 The Dark Knight grossed $1.0B to Tenet's $365M.
 On BingeBracket, the result runs the same direction — commercial success and bracket preference align here.